NAFA WeChat Account

 Selection is competitive and is subject to the availability of places.
 However, the Academy may give consideration to talented applicants who excel in Artistic Talent and Creativity, but have not fully met the education qualification stated.

-2. The list of principal study instruments is as follows:
+The list of principal study instruments offered by School of Music is as follows:

 Keyboard Studies Piano